-Upon arriving at the proper location within the ISMSF building, the packages may be stacked as mecessary.
+Upon arriving at the proper location within the ISWSF building, the packages may be stacked, as necessary.
 The pallets and boxes will be stacked no more than three high, which is consistent with current GPU practice.
-In general, the pallets will be stacked in a staggered manner.
+In general, pallets will be stacked in a staggered manner.
 The LSA boxes will be stacked one on another with spacers.
 These spacers are normally an integral part of the LSA box.